co1ncidence/co1ncidence.github.io/mysite/content/posts/linux-and-cli-a-101.md

 ```

 ### Pipes In Bash
-**Pipes** are things you can use to filter one command through another, thus allowing for things like controlling outputs of commands.
+**Pipes** are things you can use to filter one command through another, thus allowing for things like controlling outputs of commands or sending then to different places.
 Pipes have many uses so I recommend that you look more into them as there is no way I can go into full depth here.
 Here is an example of a pipe being used to filter the output of of `fc-list` through `grep` to only show fonts with a certain name.

 ```sh
 [$] fc-list | grep Roboto
 ```